leomourap/leomourap/README.md

 🐠 @leomourap

-Currently studying Data Science utilizing 🐍Python, with the goal of starting my career in the data/tech area.
+Currently studying :chart: Data Science utilizing 🐍Python, with the goal of starting my career in the data/tech area.
 Interested in organizing my portfolio with my projects and learn.

 My Linkedin is: https://www.linkedin.com/in/leonardo-moura-giglio-810b41156/